Skip to main content

 Why is the Denny to Wishaw Network Upgrade needed?

-The UK is in the middle of a transformation, with the electricity we use increasingly coming from greener, cleaner sources, as many new renewable generators replace older fossil-fuelled power stations.
+The UK is in the middle of a transformation, with the electricity we use increasingly coming from greener, cleaner sources, as new renewable generators replace older fossil-fuelled power stations.

-Our planning work with National Grid ESO (Electricity System Operator) has identified that, for the UK to meet its Net Zero carbon emissions targets, the transmission network in central Scotland needs to be capable of transporting more green electricity from Scotland to England and Wales.
+Our planning work with the National Energy System Operator (NESO) has identified that, for the UK to meet its Net Zero carbon emissions targets, we need to reinforce the network between Denny and Wishaw so it has extra capacity to transmit additional green energy.

 What exactly are you proposing?